 Amsterdam-based VimpelCom will pay a dividend of 80 cents per American depositary share, including 35 cents per ADS related to 2011 results, according to a PR Newswire statement issued yesterday.
 The company, whose total dividend payout will reach $1.3 billion, is free to pay returns to investors after Russia agreed to withdraw legal claims against shareholder Telenor ASA (TEL) over the Norwegian phone company boosting its stake.

-ADRs of OAO RusHydro (RSHYY) fell 0.8 percent to $2.34 yesterday, the lowest level since Dec.
+ADRs of OAO RusHydro (RSHYY:US) fell 0.8 percent to $2.34 yesterday, the lowest level since Dec.
 7. The Moscow-based company’s stock retreated 1.2 percent to 73.76 kopeks, or 2.4 cents, on the Micex yesterday.
 One ADR is equal to 100 shares.

 RusHydro is in talks with OAO Rosneftegaz to sell 5 percent of OAO Inter RAO UES to the gas company, RusHydro’s chief executive office Yevgeny Dod told reporters in Moscow yesterday, according to Reuters.
 Russia’s biggest hydropower producer no longer plans to acquire a 40 percent stake in Interrao, the RIA Novosti newswire reported Dod as saying.
 RusHydro also plans to “significantly” increase dividends, Dod said, according to the report.